 Professor Tim Prenzler joined the University of the Sunshine Coast in 2015 as the inaugural Program Coordinator of the Bachelor of Criminology and Justice.
-He was previously a foundation member of the School of Criminology and Criminal Justice at Griffith University, established in 1991, where he held numerous Program Coordinator positions and was Head of School from 2003 to 2005.
-At Griffith, he was also a foundation member of the Australian Research Council Centre of Excellence in Policing and Security, where he was Coordinator of the Integrity Systems Program from 2008 to 2014.
+He was previously a foundation member of the School of Criminology and Criminal Justice at Griffith University, where he held numerous Program Coordinator positions and was Head of School for a period.
+At Griffith, he was also a foundation member of the Australian Research Council Centre of Excellence in Policing and Security, where he was Coordinator of the Integrity Systems Program.

-At USC, Tim is an Executive Member of the USC Branch of the National Tertiary Education Union and a member of the School of Law and Society’s Research Committee.
-He was previously a member of the University's Research Committee; the Faculty of Arts, Business and Law Research Committee; and the University Council.
+At UniSC, Tim is an Executive Member of the Branch Committee of the National Tertiary Education Union and a member of the School of Law and Society’s Research Committee, Teaching and Learning Committee, and External Industry Advisory Committee.
+He was previously a member of the University's Research Committee and the University Council.

-His research interests include crime and corruption prevention, police and security officer safety, security industry regulation, and gender equity in policing.
+His research interests include crime and corruption prevention, police and security officer safety, security industry regulation, gender equity in policing, and restorative justice and mediation.
 He has developed and taught courses in introductory criminology, policing, crime prevention, and criminal justice ethics and accountability.

-Tim has been involved in research projects attracting $18 million in funding, and has also worked extensively on a pro bono basis with numerous criminal justice agencies on applied research projects.
-He has published over 100 journal articles and 60 book chapters.
-His books include Regulating the Security Industry: Global Perspectives (2018, Routledge, with Mahesh Nalla), Understanding Crime Prevention: The Case Study Approach (2017, Australian Academic Press), Civilian Oversight of Police: Advancing Accountability in Law Enforcement (2016, Taylor & Francis, with Garth den Heyer), Contemporary Police Practice (2015, Oxford University Press, with Jacki Drew), 100 Hundred Years of Women Police in Australia (2015, Australian Academic Press), Understanding and Preventing Corruption (2013, Palgrave, with Adam Graycar), Police Corruption: Preventing Misconduct and Maintaining Integrity (2009, Taylor & Francis), and The Law of Private Security in Australia (2009, Thomson Lawbook, with Rick Sarre).
+Tim has been involved in research projects attracting $18 million in funding and has also worked extensively on a pro bono basis with numerous criminal justice agencies on applied research projects.
+He has published over 100 journal articles and 70 book chapters.
+His books include Gender Inclusive Policing: Challenges and Achievements (2023, Routledge), Police Early Intervention Systems: integrating Officer Performance, Integrity and Welfare (2023, Springer, with Louise Porter), Regulating the Security Industry: Global Perspectives (2018, Routledge, with Mahesh Nalla), Understanding Crime Prevention: The Case Study Approach (2017, Australian Academic Press), Civilian Oversight of Police: Advancing Accountability in Law Enforcement (2016, Taylor & Francis, with Garth den Heyer), Contemporary Police Practice (2015, Oxford University Press, with Jacki Drew), 100 Hundred Years of Women Police in Australia (2015, Australian Academic Press), Understanding and Preventing Corruption (2013, Palgrave, with Adam Graycar), Police Corruption: Preventing Misconduct and Maintaining Integrity (2009, Taylor & Francis), and The Law of Private Security in Australia (2009, Thomson Lawbook, with Rick Sarre).